 This framework allows us to precisely define a poverty trap.
-For illustration consider the transition equations depicted in the top panels of Figures IIIa and IIIb.
-In each graph, the diagonal 45° line represents the set of points such that $K{i,t+1} = K{i,t}$.
-The transition equations in Figure IIIa are globally concave.
+For illustration consider the transition equations depicted in the top panels of Figure III, Panels A and B. In each graph, the diagonal 45° line represents the set of points such that $K{i,t+1} = K{i,t}$.
+The transition equations in Figure III, Panel A are globally concave.
 They represent two households, each with a unique steady state, K_1^ and K_2^ .
-This transition equation could arise in the above example under the assumption that s_i , A{iv} and δ are constant in K, and a production function, $f(\cdot)$, that satisfies the Inada conditions.
-In our context, a transition equation like this implies that each household eventually converges to a household specific steady state K_i^ , determined by the household's productivity A{iv} and savings rate s_i .
-An explanation for poverty, in this view, is that poor households have low productivity, which yields a low steady-state level of productive assets (K_1^) , and hence low income.
+This transition equation could arise in the example under the assumption that s_i , $A{i,v}$, and δ are constant in K, and a production function, $f(\cdot)$, that satisfies the Inada conditions.
+In our context, a transition equation like this implies that each household eventually converges to a household-specific steady-state K_i^ , determined by the household's productivity $A{i,v}$ and savings rate s_i .
+An explanation for poverty in this view is that poor households have low productivity, which yields a low steady-state level of productive assets (K_1^) , and hence low income.

-Another example of a transition equation is given in the top panel of Figure IIIb.
-Here, even among identical households, there are three steady states: two stable steady states, K_P^ and K_R^ , and an unstable steady state, \hat{K} , between them.
+Another example of a transition equation is given in the top panel of Figure III, Panel B. Here, even among identical households, there are three steady states: two stable steady states, K_p^ and K_R^ , and an unstable steady state, \widehat{K} , between them.
 If this is an accurate description of households' capital accumulation dynamics, then poverty can arise because of a low initial endowment.
-Households with initial capital below \hat{K} lose capital over time and converge towards the low steady state, K_P^ .
-Two households with identical productivity, preferences, and demographics will end up at different steady states and hence different income levels if only one of them had access to an initial endowment above \hat{K} .
-The poor stay poor simply because they have no wealth - a poverty trap.
+Households with initial capital below \hat{K} lose capital over time and converge toward the low steady state, K{P}^{} .
+Two households with identical productivity, preferences, and demographics will end up at different steady states and hence different income levels if only one of them had access to an initial endowment above K. The poor stay poor simply because they have no wealth-a poverty trap.
 Note that the S-shape of the transition equation can be due to different mechanisms.
-If the true relationship between $K{i,t+1}$ and $K{i,t}$ is given by Equation (1) above, such a shape could for example arise due to increasing returns to scale in $f(\cdot)$ or if s_i is an increasing function of $K{i,t}$.15
+If the true relationship between $K{i,t+1}$ and $K{i,t}$ is given by equation (1), such a shape could, for example, arise because of increasing returns to scale in $f(\cdot)$ or if s_i is an increasing function of $K{i.t}$.15

-The S-shaped transition equation is not the only way in which there can be a poverty trap.
+The S-shaped transition equation is not the only way there can be a poverty trap.
+Figure III, Panel C shows a transition equation with a discontinuity.16 There are again two stable steady